aaron-wagner/ataylor-texascamp-2017-training/README.md

 ## Configuring Address Module
 1) Visit the address module multidev on Pantheon
 2) Login to the Drupal admin
-3) Create a new store locations content type
+3) Create a new content type, such as _store locations_
 4) Add the address field and other fields, as desired, to the content type
 5) Create some dummy content with the new content type
 6) Export and commit config
+    - Make sure the multidev is in SFTP mode on Pantheon
+    - Go to `/admin/config/development/configuration/full/update`
+    - Login with username `admin` and password `texascamp` if needed
+    - Select `sync` under _Config source_
+    - Click _Update configuration_
+    - Go back to the Pantheon site dashboard
+    - Type a commit message
+    - Click _Commit_
-7) Check out pushback to GitHub
+7) Wait a few minutes then check out the pushback to GitHub
-8) Create pull request on GitHub
+8) Create pull request on GitHub from the `address-module` branch